 When Should I File an Uninsured Motorist Car Accident Claim in Sandy Springs, GA?

 The courts in the state of Georgia, including those in Sandy Springs, follow the same statutes of limitation set by federal law.
 As such, any car accident injury lawsuit must be filed within two years of the accident itself.
 The at-fault driver’s insurance situation has no bearing on this statute of limitations.
 This statute is the time limit for filing a personal injury lawsuit after a car accident.
 The time within which you must file insurance claims is sometimes as brief as weeks following an accident.
 Missing this deadline could mean forfeiting your right to recover compensation entirely, so don’t delay.
-Your uninsured motorist accident lawyer in Sandy Springs, GA, can help you ensure your claims are filed on time.
+Your uninsured motorist accident lawyer near Sandy Springs, GA, can help you ensure your claims are filed on time.

 How Claims for Uninsured Motorist Accidents are Filed